takumayumi/taskite/README.md

 - **Change Task Status**: Update task status either manually using a dropdown or by dragging and dropping tasks between lists.
 - **Delete Tasks**: Remove tasks from the lists.
 - **Data Persistence**: All tasks are saved in local storage to ensure data is retained even after refreshing the page.
+- **Save as Backup**: Exports the current board state as a .json backup file.
+- **Export to Excel**: Enables exporting the board to an .xlsx file using the SheetJS (XLSX) package.
+- **Restore from Backup**: Allows importing backup .json files to load board data.

 ## Technologies Used